fabiocozzolino/fabiocozzolino.github.io/_posts/2020-06-20-filesystem-subscriptions-rebus-extension.md

   - .NET
   - Architecture
 ---
 Today I would like to talk about Rebus, a simple and lean message bus implementation for .NET.
-Originally developed by Mogens Heller Grabe and supported by the community, Rebus is really simple to use and configure, but its strength is extensibility.
-With this in mind, Rebus offers many ways to customize things like transport, persistence, subscription, logging, and so on.
+Originally developed by Mogens Heller Grabe and supported by the community, Rebus is robust and works well with a minimum level of configuration, but its main strength is extensibility.
+With this in mind, Rebus offers many ways to customize things like:

+* transport
+* subscriptions
+* logging
+* serialization
+* encryption
+* and more...

 If you want to reead the basics of Rebus, please check the [official documentation wiki](https://github.com/rebus-org/Rebus/wiki).

-# Break the ProtoBuf definition
+The main thing in Rebus is the concept of **Transport**.
+Basically, the transport is the mechanism used to transfer your messages.
+You can choose from a great list of transport already developed, like InMemory, RabbitMQ or Azure Service Bus, or you can develop your own transport.
+It depends from you architectural model.
+Another main point, necessary in some context like Publish and Subscribe implementation, is the **Subscription Storage**.
+Every time that a subscription is added to a specific topic, Rebus needs to keep track of it and finally use that storage to get the list of subscribers and dispatch them the published messages.
+In this post, we'll see how to implement a simple Subscription Storage to store subscriptions on *FileSystem*.

+# Extending Rebus

 We can start with the previously seen `.proto` file:
 ``` csharp
 internal class FileSystemSubscriptionStorage : ISubscriptionStorage